-You also pass the corresponding handler method:

-void removeTodo(TodoItem todo) =>

-todoItems.Remove(todo);

 This behavior is very similar to the way frameworks like Angular work but it makes for a very easy way to work with events and pass proper context between components and event handlers.

 Handling User Input

 Let's add the ability to add new ToDo items to the list, which is also very easy to do.
 First let’s add another property to the page called activeTodo, which is the ToDo displayed in the editor: